ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 learned that we need these kinds of network initiatives to be formal, not with bureaucracy, but with people needing to know each other’s roles.”

+Other federations have divided up roles and responsibilities between federation partners in many different ways with success; the exact delineation matters less than clarity and wide agreement.

 Boards
 ------